rrumale/machine-learning-live-labs/oml4sql/oml4sql-anomaly-detection.md

 ## Task 2: Data Understanding

-* Data information of insurance clients is like this:.
+* Data information of insurance clients is like this:

 ![cust_insur_ltv-table](images/cust_insur_ltv-table.png)

-* Sample of single record is like this:.
+* Sample of single record is like this:

 ![single-record-sample](images/single-record.png)

 * The most important field in this use case, is BUY_INSURANCE, because businesses need to know who is their buyer persona typical and atypical.

 ## Task 3: Data Preparation